 At each Gate, the progress of your business will be measured using your key performance indicators.
 The panel will require proof of income, outgoings, tax payment.
 The panel will need to be able to see that the majority of your time in the UK is being spent on running your business.

-Monitoring meetings will be held on the Queen Mary campus and scheduled as follows:
+Monitoring meetings will be held on the Queen Mary campus or online and scheduled as follows:

 Queen Mary will immediately notify the Home Office that we are withdrawing our endorsement if: